vmanukyann/Match-Schedule/README.md

 ## Features
 - Retrieves match data for a specified event.
-- Filters the match data to include only the Blue 1 or Blue 2 team (depending on the script you use).
 - Saves the filtered match data into a JSON file.

 ## Requirements